Joint Activity Detection and Channel Estimation for Massive Random Access Using SBL and SCA: Covariance learning and SBL

 The M\text{-}SBL algorithm~\cite{wipf2007empirical} is an iterative sparse signal reconstruction method for the MMV model.
 It also solves the CL problem in \eqref{eq:SML} and \eqref{eq:orig_formulation} to estimate $\gam$ via the EM algorithm.
 In our application context, M\text{-}SBL enables JADCE, since it provides not only an estimate of $\gam$, but also the posterior moments of the row-sparse source signal $\X$.
 The former is typically used to identify active devices via \eqref{eq:threshold_rule} or \eqref{eq:topKrule}, while the latter is used to estimate $\X$ (the effective channel matrix in our application context).
 Under the stated assumptions, the posterior distribution of $\X$ factorizes across antennas as $ p(\X \mid \Y, \gam) = \prod_{m=1}^{M} \phi\!\big(\x_m;\, \bmu_m, \M_{x}\big), $ where $\x_m \in \C^{N}$ denotes the $m^{\text{th}}$ column vector of $\X =(\x_1 \, \cdots \,\x_M)$.
 The posterior depends on the conditional mean vectors $\bmu_m \in \mathbb{C}^N$ of $\x_m$-s as well as their joint posterior covariance matrix, $\M_x \in \mathbb{C}^{N \times N}$, defined by

 where $\M$ is defined by \eqref{eq:M}.
 The M\text{-}SBL algorithm~\cite{wipf2007empirical} employs an empirical Bayesian (Type-II) approach to estimate the posterior distribution.
 In the Type-II framework, rather than placing a prior on the hyperparameters~$\gam$, one estimates them directly from the data.
-This is accomplished by minimizing the scaled negative LLF of $\Y$ given by $\ell(\gam)$ in~\eqref{eq:SML}~and~\eqref{eq:orig_formulation}.
+This is accomplished by minimizing the scaled negative LLF of $\Y$ given by $\ell(\gam)$ in~\eqref{eq:SML} subject to non-negativity constraint.
 After obtaining $\hat{\gam}$ by solving \eqref{eq:orig_formulation}, the posterior source distribution is computed via the plug-in principle as \(p(\X \mid \Y, \hat{\gam})\), and